solarpx/ethers-abirpc/README.md

 # ethers-abirpc

-This crate defines the `abirpc!` macro along with several other utilites for ethers-rs provider encapsulation.
+This crate defines the `abirpc!` macro along with several other utilites for [ethers-rs](https://github.com/gakonst/ethers-rs) provider encapsulation.
+The `abirpc!` macro is implemented as an extension of ethers-rs `abigen!`.
 The following ethers-rs provider types are supported:

 ```rust
 Provider<Ws>